Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 Outdoor hospitality has been a welcome addition across Bristol in response to the pandemic.
 It has supported local businesses and added colour, vibrancy and atmosphere to the streets.

-As we move on from the pandemic and recovery of the hospitality sector, the council is looking to ensure applications for outdoor hospitality and structures add value to the surroundings, and any structures in the road are safe and accessible.
+The council must make sure applications for outdoor hospitality add value to the surroundings, and are safe and accessible.

 The area should be well designed, properly maintained and managed, and must take into account the needs of others using the area including disabled people and emergency vehicles.

-To meet this requirement, the council have revised the application process to encourage proposals that underpin the council's commitment to achieving a high-quality environment for citizens and visitors alike.
+To meet this requirement, we have revised the application process to encourage proposals that underpin our commitment to achieving a high-quality environment for citizens and visitors alike.

 All businesses including cafes, pubs, bars and restaurants must ask the council for permission to have tables, chairs and other pavement furniture or structures on the pavement or road.